 a cleaning fee for the residences.

-have the option to stay at the field school residence on weekends.
+We only work weekdays, so you have the option to stay at the field school residences on weekends

 Download Copy of the Application: HERE